 The following provisions shall apply to all developments within the CSFZ, Including PUDs, Commercial, Industrial, and Multi-Family Structures, and Excluding Single Family Homes:

-Parcels with less than 30% average slope as per Section 11-315, and which are no driveway and house seat locations.
-Within the Critical Slope Floating Zone, the development on lots of record shall follow these regulations as closely as possible.
+Parcels with less than 30% average slope as per Section 11-315, and which are no

 1. Development Regulations.